 How do I switch my AirPods between devices?

 I hope you found all this information very helpful and restored the sound in your AirPods.
-However, if you still face problems with the connectivity in your AirPods, you must get them checked by a professional because there could be a wiring issue within the AirPods.
-In extreme cases, you may have to replace them with another set completely.
+However, if you still face problems with the connectivity, you must get them checked by a professional because there could be a wiring issue within the device.